 49. Forgetting the progression

 The lead nurturing doesn’t end once you’ve secured an email address.
-Forgetting to link your landing page to a thank you page and follow-up email is a huge mistake, yet still people make it.
+Forgetting to link your landing page to a thank you page and a follow-up email is a huge mistake, yet people still make it.
 And now, you’ve left users in the lurch – how are they supposed to download the offer you promised?
 They’ll leave your site disappointed and confused.

 50. Being anti-social